By Iva Ralica

 Crossing Lines starring Goran Višnjić and Donald Sutherland that was filmed in Opatija and Fan, produced by Yash Raj Films in India and starring Bollywood superstar Shahrukh Khan was filmed in Dubrovnik.

-There was also Star Wars: Episode VIII filmed in Dubrovnik, and Robin Hood: Origins movie which was filmed also in Dubrovnik earlier this year.
+There was also Star Wars: Episode VIII filmed in Dubrovnik, and Robin Hood: Origins movie which was filmed also in Dubrovnik earlier this year and Mamma Mia 2 on the island of Vis this year.

 Now, listing only these movies, and knowing there were many others that selected Croatia as their filming location, we can only expect even more internationally acclaimed productions to visit our little part of heaven in the future.